-Within ten (10) business days of receiving a written request for a hearing, the hearing officer will schedule and send written notice of the hearing to both the complainant and GHURA.
+Within 10 business days of receiving a written request for a hearing, the hearing officer will schedule and send written notice of the hearing to both the complainant and GHURA.

-If the PHA hearing will be conducted remotely, at the time the notice is sent to the family, the family will be notified:
+If the GHURA hearing will be conducted remotely, at the time the notice is sent to the family, the family will be notified:

-- Regarding the processes involved in a remote grievance hearing; - That the PHA will provide technical assistance prior to and during the hearing, if needed; and - That if the family or any individual witness has any technological, resource, or accessibility barriers, the family may inform the PHA and the PHA will assist the family in either resolving the issue or allow the family to participate in an inperson hearing, as appropriate.
+- Regarding the processes involved in a remote grievance hearing; - That GHURA will provide technical assistance prior to and during the hearing, if needed; and - That if the family or any individual witness has any technological, resource, or accessibility barriers, the family may inform GHURA and GHURA will assist the family in either resolving the issue or allow the family to participate in an in-person hearing, as appropriate.